-Net interest income increased 10 percent to \$487.6 million, from \$443.0 million in the same period last year.
-The increase in net interest income was primarily driven by higher average loan volume in our Agribusiness operating segment resulting from sharply higher commodity prices which drove higher seasonal financing requirements to many grain and farm supply cooperatives as well as increased lending to other customers that use commodities as inputs to their businesses.
-Higher earnings on balance sheet positioning also contributed to increased net interest income in the current period.
+Net interest income for the third quarter of 2022 increased 10 percent to \$447.6 million, from \$407.1 million in the same period last year.
+For the first nine months of 2022, net interest income grew 11 percent to \$1.440 billion, compared to \$1.297 billion in the same period last year.
+The increase in net interest income in both periods was primarily driven by higher average loan volume.
+Net interest income increased most significantly in our Agribusiness operating segment resulting from sharply higher commodity prices which drove higher financing requirements at many of our grain and farm supply cooperative customers as well as increased lending to customers that use commodities as inputs to their businesses.
+Higher earnings on balance sheet positioning also contributed to increased net interest income in the current periods.